SayantiDey/agnets-with-adk/tech_assistant/README.md

-# Praxis- A Tech Assistant for Brainstorming & Support
+# Praxis-Multi-Agent AI Assistant for Brainstorming & Support.
 ## Overview
 The Tech Assistant is a sample agent designed to assist with the full lifecycle of technical work—from ideation to resolution.
 This sample agent uses ADK (Agent Development Kit), a PostgreSQL support case database, google search, MCP Toolbox, and deployed on Cloud Run.